farcaster-project/farcaster-core/README.md

 # Farcaster Core Library

-The Farcaster atomic swaps project core library aim to implement in Rust the following functionnalities needed to build a swap node:
+The Farcaster atomic swaps project core library aim to implement in Rust the following functionalities needed to build a swap node:

 - [x] Swap offers (contains all necessary information to start a trade)
 - [x] Swap roles and trade roles (who do what during the trade)